purushotamrai/wget_static/README.txt

 Wget Static Module provides you handful of options for generation of static HTML as provided by default wget application also.

+New Feature: Save Static html to Webdav Server (With Two factor Authentication Support).

 REQUIREMENTS
 ------------